xieyuheng/inner/quotes.md

   - Mike Sendall
   - About Tim Berners-Lee's work on internet

+- As an adult, it's really rare that you feel bad at something.
+  As you get better at your craft, you forget about the other things, and being bad at something again felt amazing.

+  - Devine Lu Linvega
+  - About Sailing

 # Programmer

 - We rule the world, we write the rules,